unahouExosite/docs/rpc/README.md

 ##create (clone)

 Create a clone from an existing One Platform resource given its RID or a non-activated sharecode for that resource.
+The resource to clone must be a client.

 ```
 {